Authorised Exam Centre

 Writing (90 minutes)

 Candidates will write two texts, both between 220 and 260 words.
 The first text is in the form of an essay on a fixed topic.
-For the second text, candidates can choose a topic from a number of options, such as a letter or email, a proposal, a report and a review.
+For the second text, candidates can choose from a number of options, such as a letter or email, a proposal, a report and a review.

 Writing accounts for 20% of the total score.
 Both texts have an equal share.